 Engine Oil Pressure Warning Light

 May be seen alongside the STOP warning light.
 Stop and turn off the engine as soon as safely possible, then check engine oil levels.
-If warning light flashes and oil levels are normal, do not attempt to turn on engine as damage may occur to mechanical engine components.
+If warning light flashes and oil levels are normal, do not attempt to turn on engine as damage may occur to mechanical engine components due to low oil pressure.
 Seek assistance from VW engineer.

 Steering Malfunction Warning Light